benbenbenbenbenben/levelgraph/.workitem/todo/fix-gomod-replace.md

 ---
 **Autopilot Note (2025-12-24)**: Session ended with 58 commits ahead of origin/master.
 This workitem remains BLOCKED - requires pushing Go package files to the root of the external `luxical-one-go` GitHub repository.
 No further action can be taken within this repository.

+---
+**Autopilot Note (2025-12-24)**: Session ended with 66 commits ahead of origin/master.
+This workitem remains BLOCKED - requires pushing Go package files to the root of the external `luxical-one-go` GitHub repository.
+No further action can be taken within this LevelGraph repository.
+Consider moving to backlog.